 Grant applications should include an abstract of the proposed research, an academic reference and a detailed budget.
-The timetable for submissions for 2022 will be published in due course.
+Entries for 2022 are now closed.
+Application details for 2023 will be published in the Spring of 2023.

 Grantees will be expected to submit the results of their research to the Silver Society in the form of a paper, which may be published in the Society’s Journal.
 They may also be invited to speak at a future Silver Society meeting.